kindredresearch/SenseAct/senseact/devices/dxl/README.md

 ```

 If you see this error message, it is highly likely that you are using the wrong baudrate or device ID number
 to establish a serial connection with your DXL device.
+You may want to find the correct values using the [RoboPlus Dynamixel Wizard](http://support.robotis.com/en/software/roboplus/dynamixel_monitor.htm) ([download here](http://en.robotis.com/service/downloadpage.php?ca_id=10)) for its search tool to scan all possible bauds and and IDs.
+Although the tool is Windows only.

 ## IOError
 If you are unable to establish a serial connection with your DXL, try running this command and then try to